USDA Zones: 3 - 10

 Plant Spacing: 12 - 16 inches

-Dandelion (Taraxacum Officinale) - What many consider to be an obnoxious weed is actually a versatile herb that many gardeners enjoy in their herb gardens!
+Dandelion (Taraxacum Officinale) - What many consider to be an obnoxious weed is actually a versatile drought tolerant herb that many gardeners enjoy in their herb gardens!
 Dandelion seeds will grow everywhere, and they are easy to establish and maintain.
 The leaves are dark green, long and lance-shaped.
-The Dandelion herb plant grows from a tightly formed rosette and has a deep, twisted tap root that is rather brittle and breaks easily.
+The Dandelion herb plant grows from a tightly formed rosette and has a deep, twisted tap root that is rather brittle and breaks easily; however, it makes it quite drought resistant and a great water conservation plant.
 The yellow flower is well-recognized and grows on hallow stems that reach 4 to 12 inches in height.

 Bright yellow blooms